-General Nephrology deals with the treatment and management of Nephrotic syndrome, acute nephritic syndrome, acute renal failure, and chronic renal failure.
-Being a tertiary care centre, all types of acute renal failure are encountered.
+General Nephrology deals with the treatment and management of Nephrotic Syndrome, Acute Nephritic Syndrome, Acute Renal Failure, and Chronic Renal Failure.
+As a tertiary care centre, we encounter all types of Acute Renal Failure cases.
 Diabetic Nephropathy is the most commonly encountered chronic kidney disease

 Given below are the descriptions of the conditions treated:

 Is a condition where a patient develops swelling of the legs and face and is found to have severe protein excretion in the urine.
 A kidney Biopsy is required in adults to know the cause of this condition.

 Is a condition commonly affecting children.
 Usually in this condition, following a sore throat or a skin infection, the child develops red urine (due to blood in the urine), swelling of the face and legs, and increase in blood pressure.
 It is usually a self-limiting process that clears up by itself in a few days to weeks time